Zdeeno/Labeling-tool/README.md

 ## Controls:
 * `Arrows - left, right` : Previous and next image.
 * `Arrows - up, down` : Change class of currently chosen rectangle.
 * `Left mouse button` : When clicked on canvas, it starts creating rectangle.
-When clicked on bar, it chooses clicked rectangle to modify.
+When clicked on bar, it chooses rectangle to modify.
 * `Right mouse button ` : When clicked on canvas it saves rectangles into file.
 This is visualised by green background of bar.
 When clicked on item in bar, item is deleted.

 ## Running: